 Parents who stare at their screens instead of talking to their kids aren’t just modeling poor behavior — they could be hindering their children’s language development, a new study found.

 Editor’s Note: One Small Thing is a new series to help you take a simple step toward a healthy, impactful goal.
-Try this one thing and you’ll be heading in
+Try this one thing, and you’ll be heading in

 Over a decade before her husband’s death, Linda Tung was already concerned with estate planning.
 Their daughter, Rachel, was born with cerebral palsy, a neurological condition that can greatly hamper